 In our work we are exploring, from the perspective of the patient, their health professionals and close family the issues related to using ventilation and to its withdrawal of at the request of a patient with MND.

 Motor neurone disease (MND) is a progressive neurological condition which affects the function of skeletal muscle, over time affecting respiratory muscles and most deaths in MND are due to respiratory failure.
 Some patients with MND choose to use non-invasive ventilation (NIV) to improve their quality of life but neurological deterioration is relentless for patients and if nothing else happens, patients will eventually reach a point at which they cannot move or communicate and are kept alive in a so-called ‘locked in’ state.

-The findings of this work have lead to National Guidance for professionals published by the Association for Palliative Medicine of Great Britain and Ireland in November 2015.
+The findings of our work exploring experiences of withdrawal of ventilation have led to National Guidance for professionals published by the Association for Palliative Medicine of Great Britain and Ireland in November 2015.

 There is a multi professional group continuing to collate information about withdrawal of ventilation to make further recommendations for the care of patients and their families.
 Please contact Professor Faull for more information.

 Faull C, Wenzel D. Mechanical ventilation withdrawal in motor neuron disease: an evaluation of practice.
 BMJ Support Palliat Care.
 2020 May 21:bmjspcare-2019-002170. doi: 10.1136/bmjspcare-2019-002170.
 Epub ahead of print.
 PMID: 32439630.

 Withdrawal of Assisted Ventilation at the Request of a Patient with Motor Neurone Disease: Guidance for Professionals.
 Version 1.0 November 2015.
 Association for Palliative Medicine of Great Britain and Ireland: http://apmonline.org/publications/